codefortulsa/courtbook/README.md

         * The domain, client ID, and client secret is the configuration for `AUTH0_DOMAIN`, `AUTH0_COURTBOT_CLIENT_ID`, and `AUTH0_COURTBOT_CLIENT_SECRET`.
         * Under advanced settings > certificates, the signing certificate is the configuration for `AUTH0_COURTBOT_SIGNING_CERT`.

-## API Endpoints

-Two API endpoints are provided for Courtbot:

-1. `GET /v1/case/:caseNumber` - Retrieve all people associated with the given case number.
-1. `GET /v1/case/:caseNumber/person/:personName` - Retrieve all events (dates and descriptions) for the given case number and the specified person.

-API endpoints that this UI makes to Courtbot:

-1. `POST ???` - Register a case number, name, and phone number.
-1. Need update / delete?